erasmus-without-paper/ewp-specs-architecture/README.md

 Backward-compatibility rules
 ----------------------------

+*Note: This chapter is a recommendation, not a requirement.
+That is, all "original" EWP APIs follow these guidelines, but you can also publish APIs which follow guidelines of their own.*

 All implementers and API designers MUST follow some basic rules when designing, developing and accessing API methods: